Getting around Seoul: bus, subway, bike, taxi

 Getting around Seoul: basic facts

-You will need a T-Money card – a rechargeable card you will be able to use on all means of public transportation (subway, buses, trains), but also at different convenience stores.
+You will need a T-Money card, a rechargeable card you can use on all public transportation (subway, buses, trains) and at different convenience stores.

 Read next: SIM Card or Pocket Wifi in South Korea: what to choose